knative/serving/docs/spec/normative_examples.md

 `def`.
 It will, however, be optionally accessible under the name `latest.my-service...` for initial validation.

-The user can then begin the rollout of revision ghi:
+The user can then begin the rollout of revision `ghi`:

 ```http
 PATCH /apis/serving.knative.dev/v1alpha1/namespaces/default/services/my-service